 After only one week of pitching, I picked up an ongoing gig doing product reviews for a company that has two large, successful niche affiliate blogs.

 The pay was $240-to 300 per article depending upon the length, not all that impressive, but not bad for my first freelance writing gig.

 It was surprisingly easy to get my first well-paying freelance writing gig!

 It wasn’t hard to get a steady decent-paying freelance writing gig because I had a fair number of decent samples and I spent time crafting each pitch making them short and to the point.

-I didn’t have any guest posts or samples of paid writing with bylines yet, but the samples I had from my own blog and Medium were enough to get hired.
-I found the first freelance job on the Pro Blogger job board recommended by Elna Cain and Jordan Roper, and it was only my first week of pitching.
+I didn’t have many guest posts or samples of paid writing with bylines yet, but the samples I had from my own blog and Medium were enough to get hired.
+I found my first freelance job on the Pro Blogger job board.

 Best job boards for finding legitimate freelance writing jobs

-These job boards list direct requests from companies of all different sizes. they are looking for content writers for blog posts, articles, and other web content and some other projects too.
-These are not content-mills like Upwork, where most of the employers are looking for bargain-basement prices.
-On legitimate job boards, many of the companies listed have large budgets for content marketing.
+Job boards list direct requests from companies of all different sizes. they are looking for content writers for blog posts, articles, and other web content, and some other projects too.

 These days established companies value your writing skill. because they know advertising doesn’t work as well as fresh informative content.
-You still have to weed through the low-ball offers but it is much better than Upwork.
+You still have to weed through the low-ball, but you can find jobs that pay well.